Berserker1523/CSV_conversion_to_MySQL/README.md

 For duplicate values, those values are stored in a list and later the application calculate the int average of them.

 For the missing data, those values are set to null.
-This because we could want to calculate an average of the data of that variable and we prefer don't set any missing value to 0.
+We could want to calculate an average of the data of that variable and we prefer don't set any missing value to 0.